rmcwhae/russellmcwhae.ca/content/journal/intentional-inefficiency.md

 The larger tech industry has relentlessly promoted efficiency and automation in so many areas of our lives: for example, remember the days before online banking, when you had to go into a branch, talk to a teller, and get your account booklet updated for a simple transaction like transferring money?
 It sounds laughably inefficient now, but don’t forget that the online banking we all take for granted is but a blip in the many-century history of the banking industry.

 I remember in undergrad when I got an iPhone and had push email in my pocket for the first time.
-Instead of needing to fetch my laptop out of my computer, connect to WiFi, then open my mail client, I could pull out my phone and instantly see all my new emails.
+Instead of needing to fetch my laptop out of my backpack, connect to WiFi, then open my mail client, I could pull out my phone and instantly see all my new emails.
 Instead of going to check your emails, your emails came to you.

 The tech industry’s laser focus on maximizing efficiency has only gotten more unfaltering since then.
 Notifications can now come to our watches, media can be streamed in Ultra High Definition anywhere in the world (via satellite connectivity), and meetings can happen virtually across continents.